Third Minds Emerging

 -- T.S.
 Eliot, The Waste Land

-The third book in William Burroughs’ “Nova Trilogy,” The Ticket That Exploded is also one of his most intriguing titles.
+The second book in William Burroughs’ “Nova Trilogy,” The Ticket That Exploded is also one of his most intriguing titles.
 The phrase may not be as enigmatic and provocative as Naked Lunch, but in combination with the other Nova books—The Soft Machine and Nova Express—it offers a fascinating entanglement of psyche, writing, and travel (each threatened by imminent disaster).
 Of course, one can imagine an “exploding ticket” as simple metonym for, say, a plane crash or bombing.
 It also carries a sense of fate: you bought the ticket, and you will be subjected to the outcome.
-But what intrigues me more here is a more basic questions: What is a ticket?
-More specifically: What is the structure of the ticket as a sign, and what does this reveal about writing's intersection with psyche?
-Viewed from the right angle, the idea of the ticket unlocks fundamental insights into Burroughs' concept of writing and communication.
+But what intrigues me here is the structure of the ticket as a sign.
+Viewed from the right angle, the idea of the ticket unlocks fundamental insights into Burroughs' concept of writing and communication and reveals writing's intersection with psyche.

 Screens back and forth shifting star tracks we intersect.